-Tsedal Neeley is an associate professor in the Organizational Behavior unit at the Harvard Business School.
-She teaches an MBA elective course called Collaborating in a Global Economy and in various executive education programs such as Global Strategic Management.
+Tsedal Neeley (@tsedal) is an associate professor in the Organizational Behavior unit at the Harvard Business School.
+She teaches an MBA elective course called Leading Teams in a Global Economy and in various executive education programs such as Global Strategic Management.

 Before her academic career, Professor Neeley spent ten years in industry working for companies like Lucent Technologies and The Forum Corporation in various capacities including strategies for global customer experience, 360 degree performance software management systems, sales force/sales management development, and business flow analysis for telecommunication infrastructures.
 With extensive international experience, Professor Neeley is fluent in four languages.

 Professor Neeley received her Ph.D. from Stanford University's Department of Management Science and Engineering specializing in organizational studies.
 Professor Neeley was a Stanford University School of Engineering Lieberman award recipient for excellence in teaching and research.